 Your income is the most important category in your budget.
-Until you estimate how much you can spend, it’s impossible to make a budget you know will be successful.
+Until you estimate how much you can spend, it’s impossible to create a useful budget.

-- Other income.
-Include income such as freelance income, rental income or money from a legal settlement.
+- Other income, such as freelance income, rental income or legal settlement money

 Break your expenses into the ‘big four’ categories

-One way to simplify making a budget and help you remember all your expenses is to break your monthly expenses into major groups.
-Think in terms of these “big four” expense categories:
+One way to simplify the budgeting process is to break your monthly expenses into the “big four” expense categories, which include:

-The housing category should also include expenses you don’t pay every month, such as property taxes and home insurance, if they are not already included in your mortgage payment.
-If you are renting, don’t forget renters’ insurance.
-Divide the amount you pay annually by 12 to find your monthly expense amount.
+It should also include expenses you may not pay every month, such as property taxes and home insurance (if they aren’t included in your mortgage payment).
+If you are renting, don’t forget the cost of your renter’s insurance policy.
+Add up all the costs and divide the total amount you pay annually by 12 to determine the monthly average cost.